dataluscorp/browser/docs/contributing/index.rst

-Working on Firefox
+Working on Datalus
 ==================

-Welcome to the Firefox codebase.
-This is the home of the Firefox development process and source code documentation.
+Welcome to the Datalus codebase.
+This is the home of the Datalus development process and source code documentation.

 .. toctree::
-   :caption: Making Changes To Firefox
+   :caption: Making Changes To Datalus
    :maxdepth: 1

    contribution_quickref
-   pocket-guide-shipping-firefox
+   pocket-guide-shipping-datalus
    editor
    reviews